ros-navigation/docs.nav2.org/tutorials/docs/intro_testing.rst

 This would include all tests for behavior tree related tests.
 Also, respectively the keyword ``planner`` or another full name keyword would run the specific test you want to run.
-You can find the name of a certain test by running all tests of the desired package with the option ``$ colcon test --event-handlers console_direct+ <...>`` or look the name up in the corresponding ``CMakeList.txt`` of the test sub-directory of the package you are currently working with.
+You can find the name of a certain test by running all tests of the desired package with the option ``$ colcon test --event-handlers console_direct+ [<...>]`` or look the name up in the corresponding ``CMakeList.txt`` of the test sub-directory of the package you are currently working with.

 How to Write Your First Test
 ============================
-After dealing with working and understanding the existing tests on a higher level, it is time to focus on add and writing your own tests.
+After dealing with working and understanding the existing tests on a higher level, it is time to focus on adding and writing your own tests.
 There are multiple packages your test might fit in.
 So it is important to plan your next steps.
 After you chose the direction you want to head into, you have to decide between an unit-test or a launch-based test.